StanChart eyes joint deal after backing down in U.S

-LONDON/NEW YORK Standard Chartered (STAN.L) is pursuing a collective settlement with other U.S. authorities after agreeing to pay $340 million to New York's financial regulator under mounting pressure from shareholders.
+LONDON Standard Chartered (STAN.L) is pursuing a collective settlement with other U.S. authorities after backing down and agreeing to pay $340 million to New York's financial regulator following mounting pressure from shareholders.

-With the New York settlement agreed, subject to formalities, the bank's U.S. lawyers at Sullivan & Cromwell will look to accelerate talks with other U.S. agencies to enable Standard Chartered to draw a line under an episode that has caused lasting damage to its reputation.
+With the New York settlement agreed subject to formalities, the bank's U.S. lawyers Sullivan & Cromwell will look to accelerate talks with other agencies to enable Standard Chartered to draw a line under an episode that has caused lasting damage to its reputation.

 "Negotiations are going on between the other agencies, and we are talking to them.
-It is safe to assume we are now seeking a collective agreement with the other agencies," a spokesman for the bank said on Wednesday, declining to put a time frame on the process.
+It is safe to assume there will now be a collective agreement," a spokesman for the bank said, declining to put a timeframe on the process.

-The spokesman had earlier said a collective deal with the other agencies was likely.
-Subsequently he said this was not the case, only that a collective agreement was the outcome the bank was seeking.

-Shares of Standard Chartered rose 4.1 percent to close at 1,429.35 pence, still well below their value before the accusations against the bank on August 6.
+Shares in Standard Chartered were up 4.9 percent at 1,437.5 pence at 1330 GMT, still 8 percent below their value prior to accusations being made against the bank on August 6.

 "I think Standard Chartered wanted to settle because the share price had become destabilised," said one of the bank's 30 biggest investors.
 "Prior to that, I think they believed they had good legal grounds to resist a settlement of, say, under $200 million on the basis of the history of these cases."

-New York's financial services superintendent, Benjamin Lawsky, described Standard Chartered as a "rogue institution" for breaching U.S. sanctions by concealing information about funds linked to Iran.
+New York's Financial Services Superintendent Benjamin Lawsky had described Standard Chartered as a "rogue institution" for breaking U.S. sanctions by concealing information about funds linked to Iran.

-The affair has taken on a political dimension, with British members of parliament suggesting that the lack of coordination between Lawsky and other regulators showed bias against London.
+The affair had taken on a political dimension, with British members of parliament suggesting that the lack of coordination between Lawsky and other regulators showed bias against London.

-British Finance Minister George Osborne made a series of phone calls to his U.S. counterpart last week expressing concern at the way details of the case came out.
-John Mann, a member of parliament's finance committee, said there was a "political onslaught" in the United States against British banks.
+Britain's Finance Minister George Osborne made a series of phone calls to his U.S. counterpart last week expressing concern at the way details of the case came out.
+John Mann, a member of parliament's finance committee, said there was a "political onslaught" in the U.S. against British banks.

-In New York on Wednesday, the bank faced a lawsuit resulting from the settlement with Lawsky.
-The estates of the victims of a bombing of a U.S. Marine barracks in Beirut in 1983 sued the bank seeking compensation.

-The bombing victims obtained a judgment of $2.6 billion in compensatory damages against Iran in 2007, the lawsuit said.
-Concealment of transactions through Standard Chartered "are part and parcel of Iran's longstanding, determined efforts to evade collection of the judgment, and other judgments," it said.

-Standard Chartered spokeswoman Julie Gibson said the bank's policy is not to discuss pending litigation.

-Sands initially rejected Lawsky's accusations in strong terms.
-His decision to give the green light to a hefty settlement just days later has been viewed as a climb-down, but he maintains the support of investors and is likely to survive.
+Sands initially repudiated Lawsky's accusations in strong terms.
+His decision to give the green light to a hefty settlement just days later has been viewed as a climbdown, but he maintains the support of investors and is likely to survive.

 "I don't think Peter Sands's reputation has been damaged much by the affair.
 The fact that his robust defence doesn't quite gel with the size of the fine would be the only real concern," said one of the banks biggest 40 shareholders.